tnauckunas/field-system-reinstall-log/troubleshooting/cable_replacement_issues.md

 - A bad cable costs time, but a **mismatched cable kills systems**
 - Heat, cold, bending, and pressure all create **invisible cable fatigue**
-- Most failures are **not the board — they're between the board and the source**
+- Most failures are **not the board but they're between the board and the source**
 - Treat every cable as **mission-critical** until proven stable

 ---